BabuinoControllers/IOTBox_StarterKit/README.md

 Library as JAR file are in the library folder.
 Library provides a cohmprensive set of objects that mirrors objects in the device.
 By interacting with these objects it is possible to interact remotely with the device.
 To use the library in a new project just import the JAR file in the project and start developing code.
 Download the [JAR File from this link]()

+Library can be easly included also in Android Projects.
+If you need library for IOS device please [reach out](https://www.babuinocontrollers.com/contacts/).

 Java doc is available [here]().

 ## Users